 Looking at each component, it’s easy to see that the salmon sushi bake can easily be made into a high-calorie and high-fat dish.

 - Used 4 ounces of salmon.
 This is a lot healthier compared to imitation crab meat, which is another popular option for sushi bakes, as imitation crab meat is largely made of carbs.
-Salmon brings most of the protein content in this dish.

 - Omitted usage of cream cheese.
 The mayo already gives this dish a creamy consistency.